Truth delivered daily

 On Dec.
 20, a CDC advisory panel recommended prioritizing essential workers and individuals 75 and older, and the state changed its plan.
 On Jan.
 11, 2021, the federal government, through Operation Warp Speed, announced changes to prioritization.

 On Jan.
 14, 2021, North Carolina officials announced the latest plan which puts people 65 and older next in line after healthcare workers.
 The next group includes frontline essential workers.
-The state has not yet released guidance on how frontline essential worker designations will be made or enforced.

 After frontline essential workers, the plan provides vaccines for people 16-64 with high-risk medical conditions; incarcerated individuals and those in congregate settings such as migrant farm camps or homeless shelters; and essential workers not yet vaccinated.